VPN user statistics: What should you know about VPNs in 2024

 - 62% of VPN users are male, and 38% are female.

 - When the education level of VPN users is concerned, 39% of VPN users hold a post-graduate degree, while 34% of users are graduated.
-The VPN usage is least in users attending school and those below 16 years.
+The VPN usage is the lowest in users attending school and those below 16 years.
 34% of VPN users own some trade or technical expertise.

 Now, there is one more interesting VPN statistic that you must know, and it is that 64% of VPN users access VPN over mobile.
 This was revealed by Global Web Index market research.
 The report also revealed that 62% of VPN users access it over a desktop.